ScottPeterJohnson/kdbgen/README.md

  The underlying philosophy is:
  - Databases understand their schemas already, so you shouldn't have to write more code describing your tables
  - Queries should be known safe at compile time.
+(We can currently only mostly achieve this; significant holes include nullability on outputs, which Postgres does not return good metadata for.)
  - SQL is a fine language for writing SQL.

  Warning: Contains annotation processors that rely on having a local Postgres database with your schema in it to compile.
-It is this library's opinion that this is natural and laudable and not a big deal, but this may be a controversial stance.
+It is this library's opinion that this is natural and laudable and not a big deal, but this may not work for you.

 ## Use
 ### Install